Goodnight Hall is Certified as a Green Office Building

-The program will examine the building’s waste and recycling streams, energy and water savings, and purchasing strategies.
-Research groups can also get their labs certified separately: https://sustainability.wisc.edu/certifications/green-labs-2/
+The Green Office Program examines the building’s waste and recycling streams, energy and water savings, and purchasing strategies.
+Research groups receive their labs certifications separately through the Green Lab Program.

-- continue using the paper and plastic/metal recycling bins located on each floor,
+- Use the recycling bins located on each floor.

 Sustainabilty News at Goodnight Hall

 Congratulations to Cognitive-Communication in Aging and Neurogenic Disorders Laboratory (CCANDL) as the group recently became Green Lab certified by the UW-Madison Office of Sustainability.
 Over the summer of 2021, the lab assessed its energy use, …October 21, 2021